Orgasm: Brain

 There have been very few studies correlating orgasm and brain activity in real time.
 One study examined 12 healthy women using a positron emission tomography (PET) scanner while they were being stimulated by their partners.
 Brain changes were observed and compared between states of rest, sexual stimulation, faked orgasm, and actual orgasm.
 Differences were reported in the brains of men and women during stimulation.
-However, changes in brain activity were observed in both sexes in which the brain regions associated with behavioral control, fear, and anxiety shut down.
-Regarding these changes, Gert Holstege said in an interview with The Times, "What this means is that deactivation, letting go of all fear and anxiety, might be the most important thing, even necessary, to have an orgasm."
+Changes in brain activity were observed in both sexes, as regions associated with behavioral control, fear, and anxiety shut down.
+Regarding these, Gert Holstege said in an interview with The Times, "What this means is that deactivation, letting go of all fear and anxiety, might be the most important thing, even necessary, to have an orgasm."

 While stroking the clitoris, the parts of the female brain responsible for processing fear, anxiety, and behavioral control start to diminish in activity.
 This reaches a peak at orgasm when the female brain's emotion centers are effectively closed down to produce an almost trance-like state.
-Holstege is quoted as saying, at the 2005 meeting of the European Society for Human Reproduction and Development: "At the moment of orgasm, women do not have any emotional feelings."

-However, a subsequent report by Rudie Kortekaas, et al. stated, "Gender commonalities were most evident during orgasm...
+Holstege is quoted as saying, at the 2005 meeting of the European Society for Human Reproduction and Development, "At the moment of orgasm, women do not have any emotional feelings."
+A subsequent report by Rudie Kortekaas, et al. states, "Gender commonalities were most evident during orgasm...
 From these results, we conclude that during the sexual act, differential brain responses across genders are principally related to the stimulatory (plateau) phase and not to the orgasmic phase itself."
 Research has shown that as in women, the emotional centers of a man's brain also become deactivated during orgasm but to a lesser extent than in women.
 Brain scans of both sexes have shown that the pleasure centers of a man's brain show more intense activity than in women during orgasm.
 Male and female brains demonstrate similar changes during orgasm, with brain activity scans showing a temporary decrease in the metabolic activity of large parts of the cerebral cortex with normal or increased metabolic activity in the limbic areas of the brain.

-EEG tracings from volunteers during orgasm were first obtained by Mosovich and Tallaferro in 1954.
-These research workers recorded EEG changes resembling petit mal or the clonic phase of a grand mal seizure.
+EEG tracings from volunteers during orgasm were first obtained by Mosovich and Tallaferro in 1954, who recorded EEG changes resembling petit mal or the clonic phase of a grand mal seizure.
 Further studies in this direction were carried out by Sem-Jacobsen (1968), Heath (1972), Cohen et al. (1976), and others.
 Sarrel et al. reported a similar observation in 1977.
 These reports continue to be cited.
 Unlike them, Craber et al. (1985) failed to find any distinctive EEG changes in four men during masturbation and ejaculation; the authors concluded that the case for the existence of EEG changes specifically related to sexual arousal and orgasm remained unproven.
-So disagreement arises as to whether the experiment conducted by Mosovich & Tallaferro casts a new light on the nature of orgasm.
+Thus, experts disagree as to whether the experiment conducted by Mosovich and Tallaferro casts a new light on the nature of orgasm.
 In some recent studies, authors tend to adopt the opposite point of view that there are no remarkable EEG changes during ejaculation in humans.